Best Short Travel Stories… EVER!

 It was totally outside of my comfort zone and totally what my comfort zone needed – to be stretched out of shape!
 I met amazing people and forged exciting friendships.

 Dubai was life-changing.
 I learned to trust my abilities and instincts even when I had to improvise.
 I learned that strangers are just friends who haven’t met you.
 Most importantly, I learned that my suitcase was much lighter when I didn’t fill it with fear.

 This year, I took a solo trip to Thailand and it was the absolute best.
 More solo trips are in my future as I continue to challenge myself to get uncomfortable and do more than I thought I could.

-Many years ago, when I’d just started travelling, I took a bus in Peru going through parts of the Amazon… at night.
+Not every travelling story is fun.
+I have many scary travel stories to share, including the one from Peru.
+Many years ago, when I’d just started travelling, I took a bus going through parts of the Amazon… at night.
 Apparently, this wasn’t the best call.
 Around 3 am I was alarmed to wake up to the bus stopped, and a man in a black mask with a huge black gun pointed at us all.
 He yelled in Spanish and everyone’s hands went up into the air, so I flung mine up following suit.
 Before long the men were marched off the bus, leaving us women, hands still in the air, to wait for what would come next.